NAME

 -ssstate[::rev]

 Set the state attribute of the revision rev to state.
 If rev is a branch number, assume the latest revision on that branch.
 If rev is omitted, assume the latest revision on the default branch.
 Any identifier is acceptable for state.
 A useful set of states is EExxpp (for experimental), SSttaabb (for stable), and RReell (for released).
-By default, ccii(1) sets the state of a revision to EExxpp.
+By default, ccii(1) sets the state of a revision to EExxpp.-tt[file]

 Write descriptive text from the contents of the named file into the RCS file, deleting the existing text.
-The file pathname
+The file pathnamecannot begin with -.
+If file is omitted, obtain the text from

 standard input, terminated by end-of-file or by a line contain-